IgneousEarth/igneousearth.github.io/src/notes/phys321/chapter2.md

 The associated coordinate system is [used for each](chapter1.md#Curvilinear%20Coordinates).

 **Note**: flux from *external charges is ignored*, since the flux entering a Gaussian surface from an external charge will be equal to the flux leaving that surface from the other side - hence, net flux from those external charges is zero.

+> If the object we're evaluating doesn't have perpendicular surface elements (i.e. a charge at the north pole of a sphere instead of the center), then some problems can be approached by creating another Gaussian element centered over the charge which subtends the same angle, though this can get geometrically complicated.

 ## Divergence of $\vec{E}$